-We hope the information in this prospectus will help you to get a feel for our school and, where applicable, help with the successful induction of your child into our friendly school community.
+Welcome to Herne, we hope the information in this handbook will help you to get a feel for our school and, where applicable, help with the successful induction of your child into our friendly school community.
 We want to get to know your child and to inspire their mind.
 Our website brings alive life at the school: www.hernejunior.com